• Skip to primary navigation

 Urgent care is a good option if the concern is not life-threatening or risking disability, your regular doctor is unavailable and you can’t wait for an appointment.
 Urgent care offices are usually open later than typical business hours, such as after 5 p.m. and on weekends.
 Most are walk-in clinics and do not take appointments.

-Sometimes an urgent care provider may decide your child is too ill to go home and they may send you to the emergency department for further treatment or testing.
+Sometimes an urgent care medical professional may decide your child is too ill to go home and they may send you to the emergency department for further treatment or testing.

 Some possible reasons to go to urgent care